-The counterpoint that accompanies the answer and the subject.
-To be considered a countersubject and not free counterpoint, it must be regularly used.
+The counterpoint that accompanies the answer and the subject in a fugue.
+To be considered countersubject and not free counterpoint, it must be used regularly.

-This example is from Bach's fugue in G minor BWV 885.
-The upper voices presents the answer while the lower voices plays the countersubject.
-The countersubject will appear each time the subject or answer is played:
+This example is from Bach's Fugue in G Minor BWV 885.
+The upper voices present the answer, while the lower voices play the countersubject.
+The counter-subject appears each time the subject or answer is played:

 See: